 CDS Seeks Military-Media Relations

-The Chief of Defence Staff (CDS), General AG Olonisakin has called for collaborations between the military and the media for enhanced public education on national security.
+The Chief of Defence Staff, General AG Olonisakin has called for collaborations between the military and the media to enhance public education on national security.

 General Olonisakin made the call at a one-day seminar for defence correspondents at Defence Headquarters, Abuja.